The Musculoskeletal Principles

 Arthritis Due to Strain (§4.58): For the VA only–If arthritis is the result of a service-connected condition, then it is considered service-connected and ratable, even if it does not develop until years after the service member left the military.
 For arthritis to be the result of another condition, it has to be in a joint that was clearly under strain from compensating for that condition.
 For example, a left foot injury could cause arthritis in the right hip because it had to compensate for the left foot (maybe taking more weight because of limping).

 Painful Motion (§4.59): This is the most commonly used principle.
-Basically, regardless of how much the service member can move his knee (or any joint), if it hurts when he moves it, then he will get at least the lowest compensable rating for the knee–for example, 10% (money) instead of 0% (no money).
+Basically, regardless of how much the service member can move their knee (or any joint), if it hurts when they move it, then they will get at least the lowest Compensable rating for the knee–for example, 10% (money) instead of 0% (no money).
 Pain with motion must be clearly documented by the physician in order for this principle to apply.
-Just because the service member may say that his knee hurts at the beginning of the exam does not mean that the physician will find proof of pain with motion.
+Just because the service member may say that their knee hurts at the beginning of the exam does not mean that the physician will find proof of pain with motion.

 The Painful Motion rule applies to mainly joint-specific conditions, like arthritis, but also comes into play for any condition that is rated primarily on limited motion.
 For example, this rule would apply to a muscle condition if the muscle condition is rated on limited motion but not if it is rated on the Slight to Severe Scale.